null

 Proportions

 Knowing the ideal proportions for a heart cut diamond is paramount before you step into a market to buy one.
-Use the above chart to get the best heart cut diamond.
+Use the above chart to get the best heart cut for a heart shaped diamond.

 Length-to-Width Ratio